inspec/inspec-aws/docs/resources/aws_iam_managed_policy.md

       its('policy_name') { should eq 'POLICY_NAME' }
     end

-This resource allows filtering by scope.
+This resource allows filtering by scope, which are:

-To list only AWS-managed policies, set `Scope` to `AWS`.
-To list only the customer-managed policies in your AWS account, set `Scope` to `Local`.
-If you do not specify the scope, `ALL` policies are returned.
+- To list only AWS-managed policies, set `Scope` to `AWS`.
+- To list only the customer-managed policies in your AWS account, set `Scope` to `Local`.
+- If you do not specify the scope, `ALL` policies are returned.

 See the [AWS documentation on IAM Managed Policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-managedpolicy.html) for additional information.